 There are places I want to go (literally and figuratively) and the only way to get there is to stick to the schedule and the plan.
 Sure, things may change and adjustments can be made, but once it's decided, the train will leave the station when it's suppose to.

 Are there places you want to go?
 Let's get there together.

 If you've been thinking of writing a few stories about your life, it can be hard to know where to start.
 You can spend days, weeks, or even months wondering which story to tell.

 But of course that's just part of the problem.

 What really matters is that you start.

-The writing prompts in our new discovery journal, Take It From Here will help you get started and give you somewhere to go.
+The writing prompts in our new writing workbook, Take It From Here will help you get started and give you somewhere to go.

 One sentence at a time.

 It's also a refresher on some of the things that make good writing good.
 Things like trimming excess words, writing in a conversational tone, eliminating jargon, and being mindful of all those exclamation points(!).